shravan188/how-i-learnt-x-in-y-days/data_engineer_bootcamp_dataexpertio.md

 )

--- today cte is the seed query, as it populates the database with initial data -- we have to run this repeatedly with successive years to get the entire data WITH yesterday AS ( select * from players where current_season = 1995
+-- today cte is the seed query, as it populates the database with initial data -- we have to run this repeatedly with successive years to get the entire data (next current_season = 1996 and season = 1997 and so on)
+WITH yesterday AS (
+   select * from players
+   where current_season = 1995